Rhythm & Vines: Episode 18 (2020)

-Episode 19
+Episode 19 (2021)

 Episode 19 was postponed to Easter 2022 after being postponed due to COVID-19, with the New Zealand Government making vaccine passports mandatory for attendees of Summer Festivals.
 It was originally scheduled to take place on the last three days in December 2021.

-Episode 20
+Episode 20 (2022)

 Episode 20 took place on the last three days of December 2022.
 It featured Chase & Status, Camelphat, Andy C, Dimension (live), Bonobo (live), Skream, Alison Wonderland, Friction, and special guest Dizzee Rascal.

+Episode 21 (2023)

+Episode 21 took place on the last three days of December 2023.
+It featured Central Cee, Dom Dolla, Hedex, Wilkinson, Peking Duk, Delta Heavy, Sub Focus, and Becky Hill.